Premarital sex: United Kingdom

 Sex before the public marriage ceremony was normal in the Anglican Church until the Marriage Act 1753, which for the first time required all marriages in England and Wales occur in their parish church.
 (The law also applied to Catholics, but Jews and Quakers were exempt.)
 Before its enactment couples lived and slept together after their betrothal or "the spousals", which was considered a legal marriage.
 Until the mid-1700s it was normal and acceptable for the bride to be pregnant at the nuptials, the later public ceremony for the marriage.
 The Marriage Act 1753 combined the spousals and nuptials, and by the start of the 19th century social convention prescribed that brides be virgins at marriage.
 Illegitimacy became more socially discouraged, with first pregnancies outside marriage declining from 40% to 20% during the Victorian era.
 At the start of the 21st century, the figure was back up to 40%.

 In the United Kingdom, births outside marriage were up to 47.6% by 2012.
 In 2014, only 13% of the population found premarital sex unacceptable.

 United States

 During the colonial period, premarital sex was publicly frowned upon but privately condoned to an extent.
 Unmarried teenagers were often allowed to spend the night in bed together, though some measures such as bundling were sometimes attempted to prevent sexual intercourse.
 Even though premarital sex was somewhat condoned, having a child outside wedlock was not.
 If a pregnancy resulted from premarital sex, the young couple were expected to marry.
 Marriage and birth records from the late 1700s reveal that between 30 and 40 percent of New England brides were pregnant before marriage.

+In the 1899 text Soul Laws in Sexual, Social, and Spiritual Life, F.S.
+Heath discussed premarital sex in relation to heredity, claiming that "children inherit the peculiarities of the parents in soul, mind, and body” though despite this, “every person, by putting forth an earnest effort to do so, and seeking the help of God, can always overcome all besetments.”
+Approximately 4,000 copies of the book were in print by 1902.
+Reflecting the prevailing attitude of the time, Heath noted:

+Husbands and wives do well when they yield to every good impulse, and abandon themselves to love each other in the marriage bed.
+They should be thoughtful, intelligent, prayerful and pure in heart and mind, instead of lustful beasts.
+The natural result of being such when child-life commences is to impart such qualities to it, and thus bring many years of satisfaction and comfort to themselves in the work and associations with such a child.
+If filled with oratory, music, business, mathematics, literature, art, piety, honor, ambition, etc., such a nature would naturally be transmitted.
+If with selfishness, dishonesty, deception, beastliness, recklessness, unbelief, lust, devilishness, bad temper, jealousy, etc., a like character will naturally follow in the child.
+Parents can thus easily bring a lifetime curse to their child, and through it to themselves, their future descendants, and humanity.

+In the same text, Heath wrote: